Cascading/cascading-jdbc/README.md

     +-----------+
     1 row selected (9,581 seconds)

+When lingual attempts to write into the underlying JDBC table, like in the example above, it will recreate the table by default.
+If you want to append to the table instead, you can use overwrite the SinkMode for the `JDBCTap` by setting `sinkmode=KEEP`, when registering the table.

 The provider can not only be used as a sink, but also as a source, meaning you can investigate the data, that was just written into the derby table directly from the lingual shell: